-Pizza pans are available in 6 different styles: regular (coupe) pizza pans, pizza screens, deep dish pizza pans, pizza CAR pans, wide rim pizza pans, pizza stones, oven ready disposable pizza pans, cast iron pizza pans, and pizza screens or disks.
-Each type of pan produces different types of pizza crust and can be used not only in a commercial pizza oven, but in a variety of other range options.
+Pizza pans are available in many different types, including regular (coupe) pizza pans, deep dish pizza pans, pizza CAR pans, wide rim pizza pans, pizza stones, oven ready disposable pizza pans, cast iron pizza pans, and pizza screens or disks.
+Each type of pizza baking pan produces different types of pizza crust and can be used not only in a commercial pizza oven, but in a variety of other range options.

 These are great for both baking and serving a number of types of pizza, which makes them ideal for fast-paced restaurants and pizzerias.
 Our coupe pizza pans are made out of aluminum or hard coat anodized aluminum for extra durability.

 With their mesh-like construction, a pizza screen helps your pizzas bake faster.
 Because the heat can easily transfer through the pan's mesh bottom directly to the pizza crust, pizza screens give you a crispier crust.
-Pizza screens are most popular for use in impinging pizza ovens.
-We would suggest transferring your pizzas to a serving tray or directly to a delivery box after baking on a screen.
+Pizza screens are most popular for use in conveyor pizza ovens.
+We would suggest transferring your pizzas to a pizza serving tray or directly to a pizza box after baking on a screen.
 These screens are also ideal for restaurants serving pizza by the slice because their mesh bottom allows air to flow freely to the crust after being baked, preventing it from getting soggy before it is served to customers.